vivekyt01/vivekyt01/README.md

 - 👀 I’m interested in Web & App development
 - 🌱 I’m currently learning Web devlopmemt
 - 💞️ I’m looking to collaborate on ... web Projects
-- 📫 How to reach me vivekchimankar83@gmail.com
+- 📫 How to reach me  this is my gmail vivekchimankar83@gmail.com
 - 😄 Pronouns:He
 - ⚡ Fun fact: ...